drakovic23/VBR_Reporting/README.md

 - On each VBR server, a PowerShell Script gathers data on the latest restore points and sends it to the ingestion service
 - The ingestion service processes the data, and stores it in a SQLite database.
-- The ingestion service servers the static HTML files, where the data is displayed and can be exported
+- The ingestion service serves the static HTML files, where the data is displayed and can be exported